 The books and other documents listed below allow free access to some or all of their contents.

-If you are looking for a specific book and can’t find it through the sources below, please let me know (firstname.lastname@example.org).
+If you are looking for a specific book and can’t find it through the sources on this page, please let me know (firstname.lastname@example.org).

 Open access, peer-reviewed online journal covering a broad range of topics in research on Arabidopsis thaliana and related species, supported by the American Society of Plant Biologists.